-I’ve put together this page as a focal point for future visits.
-If you are on this page ahead of a visit (or proposed visit) from me, please take a couple of minutes to read it all through as well as preparing your students ahead of time to make the most of such an event.
+I've put together this page as a focal point for future visits.
+If you are on this page ahead of a visit (or proposed visit) from me, please take a couple of minutes to read it as well as preparing your students ahead of time to make the most of such an event.

 I will bring copies of my books with me and give an introduction to myself, an overview of my journey as a writer so far as well as doing a five-minute reading from one of my books.
 If you are happy (and please let me know before the day so that I can prepare) I will also bring copies of my books that can be purchased (and signed!) while I am with you.